learn

 • Plants are incredible allies, and their power goes beyond our basic understanding.
 We drink chamomile tea when our stomach hurts, but most of us don’t connect with the flowers while brewing the infusion.
 We don’t speak to the spirit of the plant, pray with it, and honor its essence, before asking it for help.
 In the shamanic world it is understood that everything has a spirit, and we learn to interact with those spirits in order to navigate our way through this world.

 There are specific plants that are especially powerful in healing because they can help us to change or alter our state of consciousness.
 Some of these power plants include ayahuasca, psilocybin, peyote and wachuma.
 There are power plants that alter our state to a much more subtle degree, such as tobacco and cacao.
-These plants are not psychedelics, but they do allow us to open up, connect, clear bloackages, or receive messages from other planes.
+These plants are not psychedelics, but they do allow us to open up, connect, clear blockages, or receive messages.

 • Cacao, or cacahuatl, is a fruit native to prehispanic mesoamerica.
 Legend says it was a gift from Quetzalcoatl, the great feathered serpent and benevolent god of the middle world, given to the Mayans for its heart-opening powers, with which they built strong, long-lasting relationships and an open and connected community.